shannongross/shannongross.github.io/_posts/2019-09-05-data-science-policy-analysis.md

 When you think your data is not symmetric and/or has significant outliers, it is better to use **median and percentile** instead of **mean and standard deviation**.
 While mean and variance has historically been more popular because of how simple it is to calculate by hand, the rise in computing availability today means that it is often more practical and useful to work with percentiles.

 - *variation* describes the behavior within a variable
+  - its usually a bit harder to interpret than standard deviation, because the result of variance is in units squared (e.g. weeks^2, mph^2), which doesn't make a lot of sense.
+Thus it's not a great summary statistic.
 - *covariation* describes the behavior between variables
+- *central tendency* when values tend to cluster around a point (use *modes* if there is more than one cluster)
+- *spread* how much variability exists
+- *tails* do the probabilities drop off
+- *outliers* extreme values far away from the mean
+- *mean* be careful - this value is misleading when there is no "typical" instance (i.e. a lot of variance or spread)

 ### Box and Whisker Plots
 The popularity of box and whisker plots lies in its ability to convey a lot of statistical information in one compact visualization.